Characterisation Performance Tests

 OXYGEN STORAGE CAPACITY TEST (OSC)

 The CATAGEN OSC measurement procedure involves cycling the catalyst between lean and rich conditions, with full oxidation and reduction of the ceria at each condition.
-The OSC value is calculated through several different methods across both oxidation and reduction reactions, including analysis of the λ signals, analysis of raw emissions data and analysis of the reactant delivery.
+The OSC value is calculated through several different methods across both oxidation and reduction reactions, including analysis of the λ signals, analysis of raw emissions data and analysis of the reactant delivery providing a pure measurement of performance of OSC on the catalyst.

-Measuring oxygen storage on a vehicle is often challenging as recorded data can have a wide measurement spread and is influenced by driving style, ECU mode, fuel type and exhaust mass flow amongst others.
-CATAGEN can replicate vehicle conditions as long as our partners can share the mass flow rate and engine out temperature at the measurement point on the vehicle.
+CATAGEN can replicate vehicle conditions including the mass flow rate and engine out temperature at the measurement point on the vehicle.
 This allows for very strong correlation on OSC measurement between CATAGEN & our partners.

 LIGHT OFF TEST (FAST/SLOW)

-Emission conversion is measured across the full system using Horiba MEXA ONE analysers, with the 50% conversion point of greatest interest.
-An example slow composite light-off shift throughout the ageing process is shown, with the dashed line representing the aged catalyst.
+Emission conversion is measured using Horiba MEXA ONE analysers, with the 50% conversion point of greatest interest.

 LAMBDA / AIR FUEL RATIO SWEEP (AFR)

 Lambda sweep tests are used to assess PGM and washcoat degradation.
-These tests are carried out on the CATAGEN flow-through reactor, facilitating excellent control of gas composition.
 The test protocol follows a cyclic oscillation of lambda, with fixed HC and NO, and variable CO and O2 concentrations as specified in the table.

 Fixed lambda ramp rates are employed, facilitating an assessment of the impact of OSC on emissions conversion.
-As with the light-off tests, emissions conversion is measured across the starter brick only with Horiba MEXA ONE analysers.
+As with the light-off tests, emissions conversion is measured with Horiba MEXA ONE analysers.

 DRIVE CYCLE TEST (WLTC)